TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

     const signature = await client.requestSignPayload({
           signingType: beacon.SigningType.RAW,
-          payload: 'I am over 18 years old#https://talao.co/sandbox/op/beacon/verifier/jvlfopeogt' })
+          payload: 'I am over 18 years old#https://talao.co/sandbox/op/beacon/verifier/jvlfopeogt?id=1234' })

 The user will be asked to prove their age with a credential.

-You can set up your own verifiers to receive data or verify your users' credentials.
+You can set up your own verifiers to receive data and verify your users' credentials.

+NB : The "id" argument is useful to attach data to a web session or a blockchain address.
+That address could be for instance the one provided by Beacon after pairing.

 Receive the Verifier data with a webhook in your backend